bartekmo/gcp-templates-proposal/FortiGate/architectures/100-single-vm/deploy-gcloud.md

 ```

 ### Deploy
-The commands below will deploy a FortiGate instance with 2 NICs and a 100GB logdisk
+The commands below will deploy a FortiGate instance with 2 NICs, a 100GB logdisk and a single (ephemeral) external IP

 ```
 # create log disk